 Painting a better SK Kaken

-These issues reflect a lack of urgency and weak management discipline, a symptom of a company with a controlling shareholder.
-Approximately 40% of SK Kaken’s shares are owned by, and key senior executive positions are held by, members of the founding Fujii family.
+SK Kaken’s issues reflect a lack of urgency and weak management discipline, a symptom often encountered at a company with a controlling shareholder.
+Approximately 40% of SK Kaken’s shares are owned by, and key senior executive positions are held by, members of the founding family.

-The first is a 10-for-1 stock split to reduce the prohibitively high minimum trading lot from approximately ¥4,000,000 (the sixth highest trading value among TSE-listed companies) to ¥400,000.
-This will create greater liquidity and open the company to investment by retail investors who are now effectively excluded.
+- A 10-for-1 stock split to reduce the prohibitively high minimum trading lot from ¥3,550,000 (the seventh-highest trading value among TSE-listed companies) to ¥355,000.
+This should improve liquidity and attract individual shareholders.

-AVI calls on its fellow shareholders to continue to register disapproval of management policies under the influence of a controlling shareholder, who has neglected the interests of minority shareholders for too long, by voting in favour of AVI’s proposals.
+AVI asks its fellow general shareholders to continue to express their disapproval of management policies under the influence of a controlling shareholder who has neglected the interests of minority shareholders for too long, by voting in favour of the shareholder proposals.